elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/form_hook.md

 **Returns:** `string[]`

-Returns an array with of all errors in the form.
+Returns an array of all errors in the form.

 ```js
 const errors  = form.getErrors();